tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** MidOne has been adamant about making SMG (which stands for *Still Moving under Gunfire*)
+**How did this roster happen?** MidOne's been adamantly attempting to assemble a worthwhile squad as SMG (which stands for *Still Moving under Gunfire*.
+Yes, actually.) for years now.
+It will honestly take me seventeen paragraphs to fully explain all the roster changes SMG experienced this season, so I'll just hit you with the essentials: ah fu's been around since last year, Jaunuel came in Tour 3, and Noone randomly showed up during regional quals.

-Unfortunately, Masaros ended up being the only player this TI to not secure a visa and Mind_Control.
+Unfortunately, Masaros ended up being the only player this TI to not secure a visa and Mind_Control was selected to stand in as well as Heen coming in to coach.

 **How was their DPC year?** 133 points